lisa11/FoodButler/README.txt

 and therefore be ignored.

 #####################################################

 LOCATION OF CODES

 All the files the program runs on is in ..FoodButler/web FoodButler/web/menu is the Django app for our program.
-FoodButler/web/menu/views.py contains the codes for Django webpage FoodButler/web/menu/templates/menu contains html templates for webpage layout FoodButler/web/trial/urls.py contains the url configuration for the webpage
+FoodButler/web/menu/views.py contains the codes for Django webpage FoodButler/web/menu/templates/menu contains html templates for webpage layout FoodButler/web/menu/static/jquery contains the jquery package to use for hiding the ingredients on the weekly menu FoodButler/web/trial/urls.py contains the url configuration for the webpage

 #####################################################

 INSTRUCTION ON HOW TO OPEN THE SEARCH PAGE: